The Price of Incentivizing Exploration: A Characterization via Thompson Sampling and Sample Complexity

 \begin{theorem} Let \ALG be a BIC bandit algorithm such that by some fixed time $T_0$ it almost surely collects at least $N_{\TS} = C_{\TS}\,\eps_{\TS}^{-2}\;\log \delta_{\TS}^{-1}$ samples from each arm, for a large enough absolute constant $C_{\TS}$, where

 Then running \ALG for $T_0$ rounds followed by Thompson sampling is BIC. \end{theorem}

-\begin{remark} It is essential that the ``switching time" $T_0$ in Theorem~\ref{thm:TSsamples} is fixed in advance.
-Switching to Thompson sampling as soon as \ALG collects enough samples could leak information and destroy the BIC property.
-For example, suppose that if arm $2$ is good, then \ALG w.h.p. spends a long time exploring arm $2$, and then does not play arm $2$ during some fixed time interval.
-Then if arm $2$ is recommended by Thompson sampling during the latter time interval, the agent will recognize that arm $2$ must be bad which may destroy the BIC property. \end{remark}
+\begin{remark} It is essential for the BIC property that the ``switching time" $T_0$ in Theorem~\ref{thm:TSsamples} is fixed in advance.
+In particular, switching to Thompson sampling as soon as \ALG collects enough samples could leak information and destroy the BIC property.
+For example, suppose \ALG has the following property: if arm $2$ is good, then \ALG w.h.p. spends a long time exploring this arm, and then does not play arm $2$ during some fixed time interval.
+Then if arm $2$ is recommended by Thompson sampling during the latter time interval, the agent will recognize that arm $2$ must be bad, and refuse to play it. \end{remark}

+\begin{remark} The BIC property in Theorem~\ref{thm:TSsamples} can be made to hold with a quantifiable margin: specifically, we can ensure that the right-hand side in \refeq{eq:BIC-defn} is $\eps_{\TS}/2$. \end{remark}

+\begin{remark} Our analysis of Thompson Sampling is oblivious to where the warm-up data is coming from.
+In particular, the data can be collected by a non-BIC algorithm, and agents' participation may be secured via other means, \eg monetary payments.
+However, one needs to ensure that Bayesian update on the warm-up data does not depend on the algorithm used to collect it.
+One could achieve this by reporting the full history of the data-collection algorithm, or, \eg, only reporting the first $N_{\TS}$ samples of each arm. \end{remark}

 Let us investigate how $N_\TS$, the sample count from Theorem~\ref{thm:TSsamples}, depends on $K$, the number of arms.
 We find that $N_{\TS}= O_\mC(K)$ if all priors belong to a finite family $\mC$, and $N_{\TS}= O_\mC(\log K)$ if $\mC$ consists of all Beta priors of bounded strength of beliefs.